All Episodes

 Let's listen to how it all went down in the East Room of the White House this afternoon.

-First off, the vice president, the Chia Pet, Joe Biden.
+First off, the Vice President, the Chia Pet, Joe Biden.

-Today, we're asking you to help us begin to tackle the challenges of our nation's uh long-term fiscal situation.
+Today, we're asking you to help us begin to tackle the challenges of our nation's long-term fiscal situation.

 It won't be easy to state the obvious.

-I think we all know that we've inherited an unprecedented budget deficits, and this has made all the more difficult the nearly unprecedented economic challenges the country is facing today.
+I think we all know that we've inherited unprecedented budget deficits, and this has made all the more difficult the nearly unprecedented economic challenges the country is facing today.

 So the problem will not be solved overnight.